vidishaweddy/robot_challenge/README.md

 - `LEFT`: A command to turn the robot to the left of its current direction
 - `RIGHT`:  A command to turn the robot to the right of its current direction
 - `REPORT`: A command to close the list of actions prior to this command and return the current location and direction of the robot

-In order to stop the app from actively waiting for new input, just press ENTER twice.
+- `EXIT`: A command to stop the app from receiving input

-NOTE: All commands must be in uppercase.
-Wrong or invalid commands will be ignored
+NOTE: Wrong or invalid commands will be ignored